Spirit Hunter: Death Mark: Development

 Spirit Hunter: Death Mark was developed by Experience, and was directed by Motoya Ataka and produced by Hajime Chikami, with illustrations and concept art by Rui Tomono and Fumiya Sumio, and music by Naoaki Jimbo.
 Experience had previously mostly created dungeon crawler role-playing video games, and initially intended for Death Mark to be one as well, and tried out battle systems and hack-and-slash elements early in production.
 They did however see the opportunity to create another "pillar" for their studio and broaden their audience by creating it in the form of an adventure game instead, and saw the horror and role-playing game aspects as contrasting, preferring to focus on the horror than to create a mix of the two.
 Major influences for the game included supposedly haunted places and deserted areas in cities, and the spirits were based on urban legends and historical events.

 The game was first announced with a teaser trailer and website in December 2016, and unveiled the following month.
 It was released for the PlayStation Vita by Experience on June 1, 2017.
 PlayStation 4 and Nintendo Switch ports were announced in October 2017, with higher graphic resolutions, and with a new gallery feature and the new episode "Urban Legend: Little Red Riding Hood of the Rain", which was also released as downloadable content for the PlayStation Vita version.
 The PlayStation 4 version was released on January 18, 2018, and the Nintendo Switch version on June 28, 2018.
 An Xbox One version followed on October 25, 2018.

 Aksys Games announced at Anime Expo 2018 that they would localize the game and release it in North America and Europe for Nintendo Switch, PlayStation 4 and PlayStation Vita, and released it both digitally and physically for those platforms on October 31, 2018.
 In addition to the standard release, the game was available in a limited edition including an artbook, a soundtrack CD, a slipcase, and a temporary tattoo of the fatal Mark.
 Aksys Games also released a Microsoft Windows version on April 4, 2019, in both English and Japanese.
 They chose it for localization after internal playing and evaluation, considering it a perfect fit for them due to the horror themes and it being an interactive adventure game.

+In April 2025, additional DLC was announced by Aksys Games for the Switch version of the game, which serves as the 7th chapter.
+It was originally released in Japan in August 2024.